Simultaneous Machine Translation with Large Language Models: Adapting LLM to SimulMT

-However, candidates generated by LLMs during beam search decoding may still exhibit diversity, making it challenging for the LCP algorithm to identify a prefix with LA, resulting in significant latency.
-To address this problem, we optimize the LCP algorithm and introduce the Relaxed Agreement Longest Common Prefix (RALCP) algorithm .
+Although the incremental-decoding algorithm has endowed LLM with the capability to perform SimulMT, there is a challenge when dealing with beam search candidates exhibiting significant diversity (See Figure \ref{fig:lcp_fail} for an example).
+In such cases, the original LCP algorithm may struggle to promptly provide the longest prefix suitable for writing out.
+Consequently, the LLM invocation associated with the current incremental state goes to waste, resulting in a substantial increase in latency.
+To address this problem, we optimize the LCP algorithm and introduce the Relaxed Agreement Longest Common Prefix (RALCP) algorithm.

 RALCP employs a voting mechanism to relax the constraints on identifying the common prefix.
 For example, if 80\% of the candidates can propose the same token, then that token is accepted as a part of the prefix.
 We denote $\gamma$ as the agreement threshold, which is considered as the threshold of accepting the most frequent token at the certain position.
 Specifically, in conventional LCP, the prefix with local agreement is located by matching the token at the same position $i$ for all candidate sequences, if they are holding the same token, the token will be gathered into the prefix.
-In RALCP, we relaxed the criteria of selecting the token by employing the voting mechanism, i.e. if the token at $i$ has the normalized votes (frequency) larger than $\gamma$, it will be accepted in the prefix.
-In our experiments, we explored $\gamma$ ranging from 0.1 to 1.0 and found that 0.6 is an empirically balanced value.
+In RALCP, we relax the criteria of selecting the token by employing the voting mechanism, i.e. if the token at $i$ has the normalized votes (frequency) larger than $\gamma$, it will be accepted in the prefix.
+In our experiments, we explored $\gamma$ ranging from 0.1 to 1.0 and found that 0.6 is an empirically balanced value toward performance and latency (See \ref{sec:abl_param} for detail).